 As if that all wasn’t enough, we’ve got one more dreamy vacation spot to add to your list: Starfish Island.

 Where To See Starfish In The DR

-Starfish are all over the Dominican Republic (it's what they're known for!) but you're going to have a great shot at it in Saona Island.
+Starfish are all over the Dominican Republic (it's what they're known for!) but you're going to have a great shot at seeing these pretty things up close in Saona Island.